 Two sadhus murdered in Uttar Pradesh

 The accused killed the sadhus following an altercation over the stealing of their chimta or tongs a few days ago.
-The bodies of the two 55 year old Sadhu Jagandas and 35 year old Sadhu Sevadas were found in a mutilated condition.
+The bodies of the two 55-year-old Sadhu Jagandas and 35-year-old Sadhu Sevadas were found in a mutilated condition.
 The bodies were discovered by the villagers.

 Coronavirus outbreak: Here is how Uttar Pradesh is planning to fight COVID-19